tim-one/startie/README.md

 **Q:** When building the "canonical salt", the Python code returns a hashlib object, but the JS code a buffer of raw bytes.
 Is that an error?

 **A:** Sure hope not :wink:.
 This is due to that JS's crypto-hash API doesn't appear to offer a `.copy()` method.
 We're feeding the same initial raw bytes into the hash for every candidates' sort key, and using `.copy()` for that is the _purpose_ of `.copy()`.
 It's not really for efficiency (although it is faster), but for conceptual clarity.
-The JS code has no choice but to feed those raw prefix bytes into the key hashes repeatedly.
+The JS code has no choice but to feed those raw prefix bytes into the sort key hashes repeatedly.
 The outcomes in the end are identical.

 **Q:** Unicode always causes problems.
 Which ones have you missed?